Zaba-Labs-mramosMS/TechWorkshop-L300-GitHub-Copilot-and-platform/index.md

 * Planning and implementing infrastructure with Azure MCP and Bicep using Copilot
 * Automating CI/CD pipelines using GitHub Actions and deploying to Azure
 * Securing development with GitHub Advanced Security
-* Boosting developer productivity by refactoring legacy code, building and deploying an AI chatbot agent using Copilot and AI Foundry
+* Boosting developer productivity by refactoring legacy code, building and deploying an AI chatbot agent using Copilot and Microsoft Foundry
 * Monitoring and governing AI model usage with Azure Monitor and Application Insights
 * Resource cleanup